-By the time the street rally developed into a student hunger strike on the Tiananmen Square, the whole movement quickly lost the wide support from the general public.
-When seeing the top leaders in the government met with “student representatives” but the latter held a hard-line stance and used hunger strike to threaten the authority to meet all their unpractical demands, people began to switch sides because to bring down the government and change the national constitution were not what they wished to happen.
+By the time the street rally developed into a student hunger strike in Tiananmen Square, the whole movement quickly lost wide support from the general public.
+When seeing the top leaders in the government met with “student representatives” but the latter held a hard-line stance and used hunger strikes to threaten the authority to meet all their unpractical demands, people began to switch sides because to bring down the government and change the national constitution were not what they wished to happen.

 在那全国上下群情 激昂的日子了, 大家都很关注党中央的反映和事态的变化, 不少小道消息大家议论着, 这好象成了研究室内每个人谈话的热点. 忽然有一天, 我们室里的一个研究员, 他的妻子在北大任教, 他跑来说北大发现了张小字报, 其内容是直接点名攻击中央的某领导人, 并提出要改变国家政治制度什么的. 记得当时研究室的同志们都很震惊不大相信, 室里有个人干脆骑上自行车直奔北大. 据说, 他看到北大看这张小字报的人挤得水泄不通. 他真还把那张小字报手抄了回来, 大家争相传看, 之后大都是摇头不赞同. 是啊, 我们参加游行是希望中国能够加快提高科学技术水平, 提高人民的生活水平, 把改革开放好好地搞下去, 我们真是不想再搞什么政治运动了.